Election fraud claims 'foolish and irresponsible,' says Minnesota secretary of state

 "Anyone claiming otherwise is insulting the tireless work of election administrators across the state," Simon wrote.
 "Foolish and irresponsible claims are unworthy of attention.
 Nevertheless, if my answers to your questions can in any way help stop this spread of misinformation, I am happy to be helpful."

-Kiffmeyer was not immediately available for comment on Simon’s letter.
-The two have maintained a prickly relationship that was aggravated by a protracted and bitter debate over freeing up federal election security money that had been OK’d by Congress in 2018.
+Kiffmeyer was not immediately available for comment on Simon's letter.
+The two have had a prickly relationship in recent years, aggravated by a protracted and bitter debate over freeing up federal election security money that had been OK'd by Congress in 2018.

 New court challenges